nxg-org/mineflayer-auto-jump/README.md

 Returns if the bot is allowed to jump (no jump *needed*, but no detriment to jumping right now).

+### `autoJump.strictBlockCollision: boolean`

+If true, only jump if the bot is colliding with a block ABOVE current walking level.
+If false, the bot will jump if it is colliding with a block at all.

 ### `autoJump.jumpOnAllEdges: boolean`

 If the bot should jump on all edges.
 This is mainly used for descending slopes, combined with `maxBlockOffset`.